 I’m seldom satisfied with publishing just one story when I take on covering a new topic.
 Reporting on incarceration in Alaska, I kept on interviewing not only prison guards and social workers but also, former prisoners, crime victims, and public officials.
 I count on the public’s curiosity for disparate perspectives and information to reach their own conclusions about why events take place.
 For example, even though the legislation I covered on in this Alaska News Nightly story had failed to make it out of committee twice, I reported on it to document a lesser-known long-running policy debate about if and when to allow felons to vote.
 Pairing policy details with the radio’s ability to help people relate with one another through intimate interviews, in the story below I recorded three felons in a decisive moment in their lives, completing parole.

 My 2011 people and prisons reporting culminated in a cover story (PDF) for the Anchorage Press, covering ex-offenders' struggles to rejoin society.
 Cycles of crime and punishment are among my topics of perpetual research.

 Reporting Indigenous Perspectives

-For example, I traveled in a bush plane to the native village of Tyonek off the road system to cover an Alaska Department of Natural Resources hearing on a petition to block a proposed coal strip mine in the community.
+As a student journalist, I traveled in a bush plane to the native village of Tyonek, off the road system, to cover an Alaska Department of Natural Resources hearing on a petition to block a proposed coal strip mine in the community.
 I recorded a radio story on mental health while I was there as well as a documentary short on the hearing that I published with The Northern Light (TNL), the University of Alaska Anchorage’s award-winning student newspaper.
-I reported dozens of stories for TNL while earning my journalism degree.
+I reported dozens of stories for TNL, while earning my bachelor’s degree in journalism.